Spring Garden Revival

 Understanding Thatch Buildup in Lemont’s Heavy Clay Soils

-Lemont’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows the decomposition of organic matter.
-The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
-Anaerobic conditions in compacted clay limit microbial activity, further impeding thatch breakdown.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles exacerbate compaction and slow decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns in Lemont may experience:
+Lemont’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
+Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
+Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns and slow thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Water ponding after rain due to poor infiltration